-Ninety-four (94) subjects, 12 years of age and older received XYNTHA in a routine prophylaxis treatment regimen with on-demand treatment administered as clinically indicated.
+In an open label safety and efficacy study (n=94), subjects received XYNTHA in a routine prophylaxis treatment regimen with on-demand treatment administered as clinically indicated.
 All 94 subjects were treated with at least one dose and all are included in the intent-to-treat (ITT) population.
-Eighty-nine (89) subjects accrued ≥50 EDs.
-Median age for the 94 treated subjects was 24 years (mean 28 and min-max: 12-60 years).
+All subjects had been previously treated (previously treated patients or PTPs) with factor VIII.
+Eighty-nine (89) subjects accrued $\geq$ 50 exposure days (EDs).
+Median age for the 94 treated subjects was 24 years (mean 27.7 and range 12-60 years).
+All subjects had $\geq$ 150 previous exposure days with baseline FVIII activity level of $\leq$ 2%.

-Of these 94 subjects, 30 evaluable subjects participated in a randomized crossover pharmacokinetics substudy.
-Twenty-five (25/30) of these subjects with FVIII:C $\leq$ 1% completed both the first (PK1) and the second (PK2) pharmacokinetic assessments [see Clinical Pharmacology (12.3)].
+Of the 94 subjects enrolled in this study, 30 evaluable subjects participated in a randomized crossover pharmacokinetics study.
+Twenty-five (25/30) of these subjects with FVIII:C $\leq 1\%$ completed both the first (PK1) and the second (PK2) pharmacokinetic assessments [see Clinical Pharmacology (12.3)].